-With almost 12,000 outlets in UK, car dealerships will act as a marketplace to buy and sell any vehicles including cars, bikes or vans.
+With almost 12,000 outlets in the UK, car dealerships will act as a marketplace to buy and sell any vehicles including cars, bikes or vans.

 You may find car dealerships with vehicles from lots of different manufacturers, both brand new and used (e.g Bristol Street Motors, Currie Motors).
-Or you may that the car dealership is specifically for one type of manufacturer (e.g Citygate and VW or Barons and BMW).
+Or you may find that the car dealership is specifically for one type of manufacturer (e.g Citygate and VW or Barons and BMW).

-Either way, you cannot typically buy a car directly from the manufacturer’s product line and instead you are likely to go through a car dealership – and there is always like to be at least one in your area or nearby.
+Either way, you cannot typically buy a car directly from the manufacturer’s product line and instead you are likely to go through a car dealership – and there is always likely to be at least one in your area or nearby.